 My wife is amazing and yesterday she came up with this craft for her Sunday School class.
-It was a reminder that we can talk to God anytime and also about the sort of things that we should talk to God about.
+It was a reminder that we can talk to God anytime and also it gives examples of the sort of things that we should talk to God about.
 The children can move the bead along to remind them to talk with God about the different areas.
 You can see more Sunday School ideas on my wife’s Pinterest board.

 What do you pray about?
 Do you mainly ask for help, are you more of a thank you person or do you have a different main focus in prayer?